tjaditya/adityatj.github.io/about.md

 ## Documentation & Tooling Note

-AI-assisted writing tools were used selectively to support the **structure and clarity of documentation** on this site and in select project repositories.
+AI-assisted writing tools were used selectively to support the **structure and clarity of documentation** on this site.

 All engineering work—including modeling, simulation setup, numerical analysis, and implementation—was performed independently, with technical decisions guided by physical reasoning and validation through results.